ron003/hello-world/README.md

 # hello-world
-following github's 10 minute turorial
+Following github's 10 minute turorial.
+Of course, it will take longer then 10 minutes, wall time.